blackchip-org/lfs-rpm/README.md

 - lfs-12.2-root-img
 - lfs-12.2-vmlinuz

-### Create and boot a VM

-Now configure a virtual machine:

-- Start virt-manager
-- Select File -> New Virtual Machine
-- Select "Import existing disk image"
-- For "Provide the existing storage path" and select "lfs-12.2-root.img"
-- For "Choose the operating system your are installing", select "Generic Linux 2022"
-- Click on "Forward"
-- Adjust memory and CPUs as needed and click on "Forward"
-- For "Name", put in "LFS" or any name that you like
-- Click on "Customize configuration before install"
-- Click on "Finish"
-- On the left sidebar, select "Boot Options" and then open "Direct kernel boot"
-- Click on "Enable direct kernel boot"
-- For "Kernel path" select "lfs-12.2-vmlinuz"
-- Leave "Initrd path" blank
-- For "Kernel args" enter in "root=/dev/vda rw"
-- Click on "Apply"
-- On the left sidebar, select "Video Virtio"
-- Change Model from "Virtio" to "VGA"
-- Click on "Apply"
-- In the top left-hand corner, select "Begin Installation"
+This also copies over a VM configuration file to /etc/libvirt/qemu.
+Start `virt-manager` and select the LFS VM from the menu.
 The operating system should now boot.
 Login with user "lfs", password "lfs".
 The root password is also "lfs".
 Verify network connectivity with "ping 8.8.8.8"

 ## Build Process